 How Do You Focus When Procrastinating?

-Four power hours theory is the best solution while someone is going through the severe effects of procrastination.
+The four power hours theory is the best solution when someone is going through the severe effects of procrastination.
 One can manage the work easily and in very little time.
-Just follow the steps we mentioned above.
-Here is your quick procrastination guide.

 How Can I Be More Productive?